BorisZhao/BorisZhao.github.io/index.md

 layout: default
 ---

-> ***Abstract:*** Bo Zhao received his Bachelor's Degree in Information Security from Nanjing University of Aeronautics and Astronautics (NUAA) in 2020, and he is currently pursuing his Master's Degree in Cyberspace Security from NUAA.
-His current research interests are mainly focused on [federated learning](https://en.wikipedia.org/wiki/Federated_learning) and its robustness.
+> ***Abstract:*** Bo Zhao received his Bachelor's Degree in Information Security from Nanjing University of Aeronautics and Astronautics (NUAA) in 2020, he is currently pursuing his Master's Degree in Cyberspace Security from NUAA.
+His current research interests mainly lie in trustworthy [federated learning](https://en.wikipedia.org/wiki/Federated_learning), especially its robustness and fairness.

-## Research Interests
+## Research Experiences

 - 2017.12-2019.12
   - Blockchain and its application